Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 - intelligence source;
 - reconciliation target.

-That political flexibility is TNR's defining gameplay value and is the clearest way to keep it distinct from NTEF.
+That political flexibility is TNR's defining gameplay value and is the clearest way to keep it distinct from NTE.